-8. Swap editorial recommendations with other well written ezines.
+8. Swap editorial recommendations with other well-written ezines.
 Personal recommendations get much better results than just plain ads.
-Since you are capitalizing on your readers familiarity and trust in you, don’t recommend ezines that offer little real value.
+Since you are capitalizing on your reader’s familiarity and trust in you, don’t recommend ezines that offer little real value.

 9. Put a subscribe form on EVERY page of your website, if appropriate.
 The more chances a site visitor has to subscribe the more likely he is to subscribe.
-Ask them to subscribe in the page copy too!
+Ask them to subscribe to the page copy too!
 If one of the primary purposes of your website is to get new list members, place your subscription opportunity very prominently on your homepage.

 11. Send a short note to those requesting autoresponder reports, etc., suggesting they subscribe.
 Point out that they get valuable information (such as in the report) in every issue of your newsletter.
 Give them a REASON to subscribe.
 Maybe offer them a free ebook or bonus for subscribing.